Floorp-Projects/Floorp/docs/contributing/index.rst

 Contributing to Firefox
 =======================

-This section has the details about how we make changes to Firefox, and how you can do the same.
+This is the preferred location for all Firefox development process and source code documentation.

 .. toctree::
-   :caption: Making Changes To Firefox
    :maxdepth: 1
+   :glob:

    how_to_contribute_firefox
    reviews
+   directory_structure

 .. toctree::
-   :caption: The Mercurial Version Control System
+   :caption: Version control system
    :maxdepth: 1
    :glob: